-29. RELATED PARTY TRANSACTIONS
+28. RELATED PARTY TRANSACTIONS

 Parties are considered to be related if one party has the ability to directly or indirectly control the other party or exercise significant influence over the other party in making financial or operational decisions.
-Alterna Savings' related parties include:

-- key management personnel, close family members of key management personnel and entities which are controlled, significantly influenced by, or for which significant voting power is held by key management personnel or their close family members; and - its subsidiary, Alterna Bank.
+Alterna Savings' related parties include key management personnel, close family members of key management personnel and entities which are controlled, significantly influenced by, or for which significant voting power is held by key management personnel or their close family members.